Veterinary Diagnostic Lab

 At Villa Rica Animal Hospital, we have advanced tools to help accurately diagnose your pet's medical issues.
 We offer a variety of services, from digital radiology to cold lasers.

-With the diagnostic imaging capabilities afforded by our lab, we can quickly and efficiently produce diagnostic information about your pet's condition and then use it to determine your companion's treatment options.
+With the diagnostic imaging capabilities afforded by our veterinary lab, we can quickly and efficiently produce diagnostic information about your pet's condition and then use it to determine your companion's treatment options.

 In-House Lab & Veterinary Pharmacy in Villa Rica